lizaloraine/CodeCrypt/README.md

   - Session-based authentication for personalized user experience.

 - **Cryptography Tools**
-  - Encode and decode text using classical ciphers and encoding schemes.
+  - Encode and decode text using classical or traditional ciphers and encoding schemes.
-  - Detailed explanations of each cipher, making it beginner-friendly.
+  - Fun-to-use, friendly interface suitable for both practical applications and casual exploration of cryptography.

 - **User-Friendly Interface**
   - Intuitive design with a consistent layout for all cipher pages.